HinodeXRT/xrtpy/docs/getting_started.rst

 Temperature Response
 --------------------
-XRTpy produces the temperature response for each XRT X-ray channel, assuming a spectral emission model, referecne `Narukage et al. 2011`_ and `Narukage et al. 2014`_.
+XRTpy produces the temperature response for each XRT X-ray channel, assuming a spectral emission model, reference `Narukage et al. 2011`_ and `Narukage et al. 2014`_.
 XRTpy default emission model from CHIANTI.
 This structure contains data and information about a plasma emission model, as a function of wavelength and temperature.
 The default model assumes coronal abundances `Feldman (1992)`_.
-Examples of how to calcuated the temperature response function can be found in our Example page.
+Examples of how to calculate the temperature response function can be found in our Example page.

 .. note::
    XRTpy has future plans to accept other emission model.

 Filters
 *******